Relationship Problems And Mental Health Impacts: When Are Issues Dealbreakers?

 Content warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-Most couples experience relationship issues and troubles from time to time, such be theyas financial stressors, breaches of trust, communication issues, or crossed boundaries.
+Most couples experience relationship issues and troubles from time to time.
+These might be caused by financial stressors, breaches of trust, communication issues, crossed boundaries, or something else.

 As any romantic relationship progresses, occasional conflict is almost guaranteed.
 How that conflict is handled, however, tends to determine whether the couple will overcome it.

-When left unresolved, these challenges matters can lead to unhealthy relationship dynamics, chronic stress, physical health issues, or the separation of the couple.
-In contrast, when couples rely on core values such as thoughtful communication, mutual respect, and teamwork, they can often overcome hurdles and grow stronger because of them.
+When left unresolved, these issues can lead to unhealthy relationship dynamics, chronic stress, physical health issues, or the separation of the couple.
+In contrast, when couples rely on core values such as thoughtful communication, mutual respect, and teamwork, they can often overcome issues and grow stronger in the relationship.

 Getty/jeffbergen